-Press Releases, Meetings with Local Media Representatives Publication and broadcasting of planning-related stories No standard Inform media representatives of planning issues, be available to answer questions, develop and maintain relationships with media representatives, etc. Presentations by Experts on Transportation- Related Subjects Attendance, comments from attendees Most comments indicate that presentations are clear and informative.
-Hold presentations at convenient times and accessible locations, publicize the presentations thoroughly.
+Press Releases, Meetings with Local Media Representatives Publication and broadcasting of planning-related stories No standard Inform media representatives of planning issues, be available to answer questions, develop and maintain relationships with media representatives, etc. Presentations by Experts on Attendance, comments from attendees Most comments indicate that presentations are Hold presentations at convenient times and Transportation- clear and informative. accessible locations, publicize Related Subjects the presentations thoroughly.
 Surveys Number of responses At least 90 percent of target number.
 Keep surveys short, work with operator to determine best distribution method.
 Surveys (transit patrons) Number of responses At least 10 percent of average daily ridership.
 Keep surveys short, work with operator to determine best distribution method.